okeyubah/okeyubah.github.io/README.md

 - To do this, I use **"A Peek into Java for Nigerian Teenagers"**
 - This book was written by me, and is approved for teaching Java in Lagos state senior secondary schools.
 - I am currently learning GraphQL and ReactJS.
-- In conjunction with interested collaborators, I would like to develop an app that teaches Java.
+- In conjunction with interested collaborators, I would like to develop an app that teaches teenagers Java.